 From the Nasugbu town proper, ride a tricycle and instruct the driver to take you to Fortune Island Resort PADI Dive Center where you will pay the landing’s fee of Php 300.00 per pax

 Another alternative route is the UV express or Van going to Calatagan located beside Kabayan hotel in Pasay Rotonda.
-You may alight at the corner of JP Laurel and Palico-Nasugbu Highway, from there you will need to take bus going to Nasugbu.
+You may alight at the corner of JP Laurel and Palico-Nasugbu Highway, from there you will need to take a bus going to Nasugbu.

 B. Private Transportation